Social-Emotional Learning at Home: A Parent's Guide

 At this age, keep it concrete.
 Use pictures of faces showing different emotions.
 Read books where characters experience feelings and name them explicitly.
 When your child has a big feeling, help them label it: “It looks like you are feeling really angry right now.
 Your fists are clenched and your face is red.
 That is anger.”

-Impulse control is limited at this stage—that is developmentally normal, not a behavior problem.
-The prefrontal cortex, responsible for self-regulation, is one of the last brain regions to fully mature.
-Research on early emotional competence shows that preschool emotional understanding and regulation are direct predictors of social competence with peers (Denham et al., 2003, Child Development, 74(1), 238–256, doi:10.1111/1467-8624.00533).
-Expecting a three-year-old to consistently manage impulses is expecting something their brain is not yet wired to do.
-Your role is to be the external regulator they do not yet have internally.
+Impulse control is limited at this stage—that is completely normal for the age, not a behavior problem.
+The part of the brain responsible for self-control is one of the last areas to fully develop.
+Research shows that how well preschoolers understand and manage their feelings directly predicts how well they get along with other kids (Denham et al., 2003, Child Development, 74(1), 238–256, doi:10.1111/1467-8624.00533).
+Expecting a three-year-old to consistently manage their impulses is expecting something their brain simply is not ready for yet.
+Your job is to be the calm they cannot yet create on their own.

 Expanding the Toolkit: Managing Frustration and Building Friendships

-School-age children have enough cognitive development to begin genuinely managing their emotions, not just naming them.
-This is the age when calming strategies—deep breathing, counting, walking away—start to actually work, because the child can understand why they work.
-They are also navigating the complex world of school friendships, which means practicing cooperation, dealing with unfairness, and learning that not everyone thinks the same way they do.
+By this age, your child's brain has developed enough to start truly managing emotions, not just naming them.
+This is when calming strategies—deep breathing, counting, walking away—start to actually work, because your child can understand why they work.
+They are also finding their way through the world of school friendships, which means practicing cooperation, dealing with unfairness, and learning that not everyone thinks the same way they do.

 Social awareness deepens at this stage.
 Children begin to understand fairness not just as “I get what I want” but as a genuinely reciprocal concept.
 They can take another person's perspective with prompting, though they may not do it spontaneously yet.
 This is a perfect age for perspective-taking exercises during stories and conversations.